Not Our Monument Project

 Roanoke County may decide to keep the Confederate monument in place, and in so doing they would remain in compliance with the state laws of Virginia.
 But the Roanoke College community, the community that lives and has lived alongside the monument on a daily basis, can do its part to consider our relationship with the Confederate monument.

-To move forward with this process, the Center for Studying Structures of Race is sponsoring the Not Our Monument Project.
-We are creating a space for current students, faculty, and staff to react and respond to the presence of the Confederate monument on our campus.
-We will use text and images from this feedback to create new exhibits, monuments, and memorials that contextualize the Confederate monument.
+To move forward with this process, the Center for Studying Structures of Race sponsored the Not Our Monument Project.
+We created a space for current students, faculty, and staff to react and respond to the presence of the Confederate monument on our campus.
+We used text and images from that feedback to create new works that contextualized the Confederate monument, including publishing a 2020-2021 compendium of reflections from our campus community.